-How we manage your homeowners or condominium association in Middletown
+How we deal with your homeowners or condominium association in Middletown

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your property in Middletown
+- Before you lease out your rental property in Middletown

 - Collections and evictions